 This is caused when assembling for Thumb if an offset to a branch instruction is too large to fit in a 16-bit branch.
 The .W suffix can be added to the instruction to

 A1763W Inserted an IT block for this instruction

-This indicates that the assembler has inserted a IT block to permit a number of conditional instructions in 32-bit Thumb.
+This indicates that the assembler has inserted an IT block to permit a number of conditional instructions in Thumb code.
 For example:

 MOVEQ r0,r1